wziz/CarND-Advanced-Lane-Line/writeup_advanced_lane_line_dectection.md

  **Example of Photoshop Curve**

 Firstly is to consider how to adjust the curve.
 In this project the curve is used to improve the contrast of highlight zone for detecting white lane lines.
-As the white lane lines normally have hight value in all three channels, by increasing the slope of curve from 160 can increase the contrast of white lane lines to their surrounding areas.
+As the white lane lines normally have high value in all three channels, by increasing the slope of curve from 160 can increase the contrast of white lane lines to their surrounding areas.

 ![Alt text](./output_images/curve_adjusting_for_white_lane_line.png)